-7.6.1 Sampling, population, sample and data.
-Types of data, primary and secondary data, sources of data, methods of data collection, advantages and disadvantages of methods of data collection sampling
+- 7.6.1 Sampling, population, sample and data.
+Types of data, primary and secondary data, sources of data, methods of data collection, advantages and disadvantages of methods of data collection Learners will be able to: - a.

-- a.
 Define 'Statistics' and state its uses in business - b.
 Define sample and population - c.
-Describe the two types of data i.e. primary and secondary data - d.
+Describe the two types of data i.e. primaryand secondary data - d.
 Mention the sources of data - e.
 Describe the methods of collection of data and explain their advantages and disadvantages - f.
-Apply the methods of collection of data in accounting and business situations
+Apply the methods of collection of data in accounting and business situations.

-7.6.2 Sampling Methods of Sampling
+7.6.2 Sampling Methods